 A.R.
-160. Al's first of two free throws is successful.
+5-57.
+A1's first of two free throws is successful.
 Team B then requests and is granted an excessive timeout.

 RULING: Team B is granted the timeout and charged with an administrative technical foul for an excessive timeout.
-A1 will attempt her final free throw with no players along the free-throw lane lines.
+A1 will attempt their final free throw with no players along the free-throw lane lines.
 Team A may have any player or eligible substitute attempt the free throws for the technical foul.
 Team A will be awarded a designated-spot throw-in on the end line.

-(Rule 10-12.1, 5-17.1, 7-4.12, 8-6.5 and 10-12.2.g Penalty)
+(Rules 10-12.1, 5-17.1, 7-4.12, 8-6.5 and 10-12.2.g Penalty)

 A.R.
-161. Must a coach have a timeout left to ask for a review for a possible intentional or contact disqualifying foul?
+5-58.
+Must a coach have a timeout left to ask for a review for a possible intentional or contact disqualifying foul?

-RULING: No. A coach may always request a review for a possible intentional or contact disqualifying foul, a correctable error or scoring, alternating possession, or timing mistake, but if the review does not result in one of those fouls being charged or the official's ruling for the error or mistake is not reversed, the team is charged with a timeout.
+RULING: No. A coach may always request a review for a possible intentional or contact disqualifying foul, a review as to whether a goal was counted or canceled correctly when a foul was committed by or on a teammate of the shooter, a correctable error or scoring, alternatingpossession, or timing mistake; but if the review does not result in one of those fouls being charged or the official's ruling for the error or mistake is not reversed, the team is charged with a timeout.
 When a team has no timeouts remaining, the team is assessed an administrative technical foul for an excessive timeout.

-(Rule 5-14.1.d and .e, 5-17.1, and 10-12.2.g)
+(Rules 5-14.1.d and .e, 5-17.1, and 10-12.2.g)